-While most every ski tourer around the world knows the famous Chamonix to Zermatt Haute Route, few know the other options.
-Other big ski tours in the Alps are really no less quality.
-By some measures, they might even be better.
+While most every ski tourer around the world knows the famous Chamonix to Zermatt Haute Route, few know the other big, multi-day grand ski tour options.
+These other big ski tours are really no less quality, in fact by some measures, they might even be better.

-So why just show up and do the Chamonix to Zermatt Haute Route?
+So why, each spring, do the countless herds just show up and do the Chamonix to Zermatt Haute Route?
 Because it is THE Haute Route.
 It’s famous, it has the name, it’ll look cool in your Instagram feed, and because it is a good ski tour.
 But is it good for you?

-I was once skiing the Col des Ecandies and watched a large Scot, paralyzed with fear, fly into a rage at everyone else there.
+I was once skiing the Col des Ecandies and watched a large Scot, paralyzed with fear, fly into a rage at everyone stopping to see if he was okay.
+This guy was in way over his head.
 The Haute Route was definitely not good for him.
 He was probably there because it’s the Haute Route, and that is what every ski tourer should do, right?

 First, what makes for a Grand Ski Tour?
-These are the tours typically done between March and May, are multi-day journeys, but maybe also include longer stays in individual huts, use the Alps’ hut system, and are in the higher mountain terrain.
-The classic Grand Ski Tours typically follow a formula and include; up early at the hut, long slogs, big ups, big downs, and an agenda.
+These are the tours typically done between March and May and are done as multi-day journeys, but maybe also include longer stays in individual huts, use the Alps’ hut system, and are in the higher mountain terrain.
+The classic Grand Ski Tours typically follow a formula that includes; up early at the hut, long slogs, big ups, big downs, and an agenda.
 Savvy guides and locals will know how to include variations, given the conditions, to make for the best skiing or peak climbing.

-In the last 20 years, we have skied most every Alps’ Grand Ski Tour, not just once, but twice.
+In the last 20 years, we’ve skied most every Alps’ Grand Ski Tour, not just once, but twice or even three times.
 Spring ski touring in the Alps is an incredible experience thanks to the terrain, hut system, and what can be periods of great weather.

 Which tour is best for you?
 To help make this decision, we’ll introduce several of the Alps’ Grand Ski Tours in one list, and explain what makes each one special.
 We’ll even rate and rank them according to specific criteria to see which tour wins, at least by our standards.
 I have little doubt our list will draw criticism.
 Let’s look at the options…